zetaPRIME/pf-brew/systems/drive-arts.md

 Drive Arts can only be used while wielding a weapon with the *drive weapon* property, as they are channeled through the weapon itself.
 Accordingly, arts of range type *weapon* have range of a single target within that weapon's melee range if it's a melee weapon, or line of sight within the first range increment if it's a ranged weapon.
 If the weapon is usable as both melee and ranged, then the wielder may choose between them as desired.

 #### Overdrive
-If a Drive Art specifies more than one Drive Point cost (separated by a slash), you can pay the second (or later) cost upon activation to *overdrive* it, gaining a bonus specified within the body of the art's entry.
+If a Drive Art specifies more than one Drive Point cost (separated by a slash), you can pay the second (or later) cost upon activation to *overdrive* it *(assuming you meet any requirements specified)*, gaining a bonus specified within the body of the art's entry.
 Your *overdrive level* is 0 if paying the normal cost, 1 if paying the second, etc.

 |Contents|
 |-|